Shaun Wane: Wigan Warriors

 In 2003, after working as a scout for the club for three years, Wane was appointed as coach for Wigan's under-18 academy side.

 On 7 October 2009 Wane was appointed the assistant coach of Wigan working under new coach Michael Maguire, and with player/assistant coach Paul Deacon.
 He was part of a successful season at Wigan which saw them top the Super League XV table and go on to win the Super League Grand Final with a 22–10 victory over rivals St. Helens.
 During the season Wane took temporary charge of the first team for Wigan's away victories in July over Hull FC, and Leeds whilst Maguire was on compassionate leave.

 In October 2011, Wane was appointed Wigan's head coach, replacing Maguire, who had returned to Australia to coach in the National Rugby League.

 On 5 October 2013, Wane coached Wigan to victory in the 2013 Super League Grand Final against Warrington at Old Trafford, thus achieving the double that year after winning the 2013 Challenge Cup Final with victory over Hull F.C. at Wembley Stadium in August.

 Wane coached Wigan to the 2015 Super League Grand Final defeat by Leeds at Old Trafford.

 Wane also coached Wigan to victory in the 2016 Super League Grand Final at Old Trafford.

 Wane coached the Wigan club to the 2017 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 Wane departed Wigan after beating Warrington at Old Trafford in the 2018 Super League Grand Final.

 Scotland RU

-Following his final season with Wigan, Wane was appointed as a High Performance Coach for the Scotland national rugby union team.
+Following his final season with Wigan, Wane was appointed as a High Performance Coach for the Scotland national rugby union team in June 2018.
+He stepped down from the role in February 2020.

 England RL

 On 3 February 2020, Wane was appointed as England head coach on a two-year deal.

-25 June 2021 was his first competitive game coaching England in their 24–26 defeat to the Combined Nations All Stars, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.
+25 June 2021 was his first competitive game coaching England in their 24–26 defeat to the Combined Nations All Stars, at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

-In October 2022 Wane named his England squad for the 2021 Rugby League World Cup.
-He guided England to the semi-final of the 2021 Rugby League World Cup but they fell one game short of the final losing to Samoa 27–26.